 Berry Special Topics Session

-Dr. Masssimo Iorizzo, North Carolina State University: Closing the Gap Between Berry Genomics, Genetics, and Health-Relevant Traits
+10:00am – 10:30am | Dr. Massimo Iorizzo, North Carolina State University: Closing the Gap Between Blueberry Polyphenol Genetics and Bioaccessibility

 Cognition & Cardiometabolic Session

-Dr. Shirin Hooshmand, San Diego State University: Impact of Strawberries on Cognitive Function and Cardiovascular Health in Older Adults
+1:30pm – 1:55pm | Dr. Shirin Hooshmand, San Diego State University: Impact of Strawberries on Cognitive Function and Cardiovascular Health in Older Adults

-Dr. Rafael Feresin, Georgia State University: Impact of Berries on Cardiometabolic, Intestinal, and Cognitive Outcomes: Preliminary Clinical Findings with Supporting Insights from Animal Model
+1:55pm – 2:20pm | Dr. Rafaela Feresin, Georgia State University: Impact of Berries on Cardiometabolic, Intestinal, and Cognitive Outcomes: Insights from Preclinical and Ongoing Clinical Studies

-Dr. Dragan Milenkovic, North Carolina State University: Nutrigenomics Analysis of Anthocyanins in Brain Endothelial Cells Related: From Impact on Endothelial Permeability to Molecular Mechanisms of Actions
+2:20pm – 2:45pm | Dr. Dragan Milenkovic, North Carolina State University: Nutrigenomics Analysis of Anthocyanins in Brain Endothelial Cells Related: From Impact on Endothelial Permeability to Molecular Mechanisms of Actions

-Dr. Arpita Basu, University of Nevada at Las Vegas: Role of Freeze-Dried Strawberries on Glycemic Control and Biomarkers of Inflammation and Oxidative Stress in Adults with Prediabetes: A Randomized Controlled Crossover Trial
+3:00pm – 3:25pm | Dr. Arpita Basu, University of Nevada at Las Vegas: Strawberries on Glycemic Control and Biomarkers of Inflammation and Oxidative Stress in Adults with Prediabetes: A Randomized Controlled Crossover Trial

 Interested joining us at the 10th Biennial Berry Health Benefits Symposium?